 Regular eye examinations are important to your overall eye health and vital in maintaining vision for your lifetime.
 In order to understand how the billing of your visit will be handled, it’s important that you be aware of your insurance benefits and how they apply to your appointment.

-Ultimately, it is your responsibility to know what your insurance policy will or not cover.
-Be sure your policy to determine benefit coverage prior to your visit.
+Ultimately, it is your responsibility to know what your insurance policy will or will not cover.
+Be sure of your policy to determine benefit coverage prior to your visit.